vileider/year3/lectures_other_sessions/lo_session_20_02.md

 LO3.9.1.3
 Insight from data
 Demonstrate competence in gathering and evaluating information from people using a variety of techniques including interviewing.
+# If the people in an organization are spread out, it is hard to make interviewing.
+# What are other techniques to gather information?
+# "Requirements planning space"